 • “be clear and distinct separation between the MOT documents and any documents not related to MOT testing”.You need to give your documents their own part of the board to ensure that the MOT noticeboard has a clear identity and doesn’t get muddled with anything else.

-So what should be on the MOT noticeboard
+So what should be on the MOT noticeboard?

 You must display your VT9 and both sides of the VT9a and the noticeboard should be instantly recognisable to anyone visiting your premises by being clearly marked as an MOT Noticeboard!
+The responsible person to ensuring this is in place is, of course, the MOT Site Manager.

 1. Is it visible to those booking or waiting for their MOT?